wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 (_Skip for patch releases_)

-New features aren't accepted during this time while people focus on finding and fixing bugs.
+Only bug fixes are accepted during this time while people focus on finding and fixing bugs.
+Features and refactors are postponed to the next release.
+Bug fixes may be postponed as well if the risk of introducing a last-minute regression is deemed too high.

 1. Move all open feature PRs of the current [milestone](https://github.com/luanti-org/luanti/milestones) to the next one.
 2. Announce the **feature freeze in /topic of [#luanti-dev](/about/irc)**.
 3. Post the release candidate builds on the forums ([News section](https://forum.luanti.org/viewforum.php?f=18)) and (optional) as pre-release on GitHub ([Releases page](https://github.com/luanti-org/luanti/releases)).
-   * This helps to find high-priority issues faster.
+   - This helps to find high-priority issues faster.
-   * You may use the buildbot/CI artifacts from `master`.
-If needed: do provide manual signing instructions for the MacOS and Android builds.
+   - You may use the buildbot/CI artifacts from `master`.
+If needed: Provide manual signing instructions for the MacOS and Android builds.

 ### Autogenerate files